louis-haub/pOrTaL/README.md

+This game is being created for the GMTK GameJam 2024

 # Setting
 You are in a Supermarket.
 You have been shrunk to a very small size.
 You also carry **The Banana To Scale**.
 # Goal